 This program offers financial assistance for those in educational instruction and library occupations; healthcare practitioners and technical occupations; healthcare support occupations; and protective service occupations, including but not limited to fire fighters and police officers, who purchase a property in the City of Dallas.
 Applicants with an income up to 120% AMI who qualify for this program may receive down payment assistance funds up to \$45,000.
-All other DHAP terms, as stated above, shall apply to this program.
+Applicants who receive assistance using federal funds are subject to the rules of the "Dallas Homebuyer Assistance Program" (see above).